 Do you offer training?

-Our Basic Leak Detection CD-ROM program provides a complete overview of the leak detection process.
+Our Our website offers a very complete overview of the leak detection process.
 We have found that if you already have a basic understanding of how a swimming pool operates, the information that this provides will be adequate to get you started.
 We recommend that you keep our telephone number with you on the first couple jobs you do so that if you have questions we can help answer them quickly.
 As you begin doing the work yourself you will find that it is basically a common sense process of elimination.
 The more you do the more confident and better you will get.

 We have considered offering on-site training but feel that our current approach provides the best value for our customers.
 We have hundreds of satisfied customers who prove that it does.

 Because of the special equipment required and the customer’s perception that it requires special expertise, you will be able to charge a premium over what your normal service rates would be.
 Eventually you will consistently complete jobs within one or two hours (or less).
 At this point you will probably find that a flat fee is the best way to charge.
 By providing some sort of guarantee that you will find a customer’s leak for this set price you will achieve higher than normal actual hourly rates while providing an assurance to your customer that there problem will be found.

 Of course, any repairs, renovations, valve replacements or liner replacements that result from the leak detection job will be extra.
 We like to call leak detection a

 “paid sales call” because of the extra jobs it usually generates.